 Saturday, 24 August 2024

 On an internet forum there has been a very long and protracted discussion about helping a fellow DS owner trouble shoot problems setting up the timing on his car.
-He happened to be fitting 123 electronic ignition, but the big debate wasn't really 123 specific.
+He happened to be fitting 123 electronic ignition - so that came in for a lot of flack - but the big debate wasn't really 123 specific.
 It concerned the underlying instructions for 'pre-setting the static timing' on Ds manufactured after July 1971.

 In Citroen's 'manual 814' and it's French equivalent 583, the instructions for setting the timing are essentially these: